NayanPrakash30/Spotify-Dashboard/README.md

 3. Explore the dashboard — use slicers and filters to interact with the visuals
 4. Hover over charts for detailed tooltips and drill-through insights

----

-## 👤 Author

-**Nayan**
-BCA Data Science — SRM Institute of Science and Technology Certified in Data Analytics & Visualization *(Accenture, Tata)*

----

-> ⭐ If you found this useful, consider giving the repo a star!